jacek99/dropwizard-spring-di-security-onejar-example/README.md

-Dropwizard Spring DI/Security & OneJar Example
+Dropwizard Spring DI/Security Example
 ==============================================

-Example showing how to integrate Dropwizard, Spring DI, Spring Security and OneJar together.
+Example showing how to integrate Dropwizard, Spring DI, Spring Security together.
+They are compiled into a single uber-jar using the Gradle Shadow plugin: <https://github.com/johnrengelman/shadow>.

+*We used the OneJar plugin before (hence it is in the title of this example), but it caused issues with Dropwizard's  HTML asset loading mechanism, so we replaced it with the Gradle Shadow plugin.*

 It also shows how to perform integration testing of a REST application using the famous BDD tool Cucumber: